pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task >}}

-Add a line at the start of the Apple's script which creates a variable `drop_x`, equal to the result of calling `random.randint()` with the argument values just described.
+Add a line at the start of the apple's script which creates a variable `drop_x`, equal to the result of calling `random.randint()` with the argument values just described.